bhparijat/bhparijat.github.io/portfolio.md

 **4. Exploration Map Inpainting**<br/>
 	* This is the deep learning project<br/>
 **5. Lottery Scheduling**<br/>
 	Implemented lottery scheduling to schedule processes in xv6 environment.
 Each process when created would be given a ticket.
 Whenever a process in the ready queue is to be scheduled, a random ticket is generated and tickets for the processess in the queue are summed up.
-As soon as the sum goes beyond the random number, a process is scheduled. <u>Framework and platform:</u> C, xv6, OSU server. <br/>
+As soon as the sum goes beyond the random number, a process is scheduled. <u>Framework and platform:</u> C, xv6, OSU server.
+Here is the [code link](https://github.com/bhparijat/Operating-Systems/tree/master/hw4) <br/>

 **6. Parallel Reinforcement Learning** <br/>
 	My teammate [Aashish](http://www.adhikariaashish.com.np/) and I,  implemented reinforcement learning algorithms like value iteration, policy iteration, Q-learning, SARSA and Deep-Q-Network